platy/transit-radar/README.md

 [x] Filter GTFS data for development so that cache is not needed [x] Remove the cache
 [x] Allow connections to several trips of the same station and route (eg different directions), currently it is filtered to one
-[] Replace arena with a map of trips
+[x] Replace arena with a map of trips
-[] Station search more forgiving with umlauts etc. maybe find a canonicalisation library [] Reload GTFS data each day
+[] Station search more forgiving with umlauts etc. maybe find crate to build a linguistic index / search map [] Reload GTFS data each day
 -
 [] read from zip